N0bh/CubiKits.Documentation/docs/projects/Basic/Lorfi-WB/Modules/Traffic_Light_Module.md

 ---
 layout: project
+title: Traffic Light Module using Lorfi-WB
 ---

-# RRG Led Module using Lorfi-WB

 # Description

-The Traffic LED Module features built-in red, yellow, and green LEDs to simulate real traffic lights.
+The Traffic Light Module features built-in red, yellow, and green LEDs to simulate real traffic lights.
 It simplifies wiring and is perfect for learning microcontroller control and traffic light sequences.

 # Specification